drantini/reservo/README.md

 ## What is reservo?

-Reservo is fully working reservation system for many things like restaurants, laser arenas and hotels.
+Reservo is reservation system for barbers, dentists and other service providers.

 ## What does it include?